 At Bond, we believe diversity within our ranks makes us better lawyers and a stronger law firm.
 We proudly value our racial, ethnic, cultural, social, gender, sexual orientation, gender identity, religious and other personal differences.
 We are committed to the promotion of greater diversity throughout our communities and the legal profession.
 We demonstrate this commitment not only by seeking qualified candidates from across the nation's law schools, but also by supporting various diversity initiatives in the communities where we practice.

 “Diversity and inclusion are core values of the firm because they strengthen our bond with both our clients and communities.”

--- Kevin Bernstein, Chair of the Management Committee
+- Kevin Bernstein, Chair of the Management Committee

 The M. Catherine Richardson Clerkship Program

-Students selected for The M. Catherine Richardson Clerkship Program will participate in the same assignments and events as students in the firm’s traditional 2L summer associate program.
-In addition to this Program, the firm also participates in local bar association diversity clerkship programs, such as the programs administered by the Monroe County Bar Association and the Albany County Bar Association.
+Students selected for The M. Catherine Richardson Clerkship Program will participate in the same assignments and events as students in the firm’s traditional 2L summer program.
+In addition to this program, the firm also participates in local bar association diversity clerkship programs, such as the programs administered by the Monroe County Bar Association, the Albany County Bar Association and the Onondaga County Bar Association.

 Equal Employment Opportunity

 Bond, Schoeneck & King PLLC continues to provide all employees and applicants an equal employment opportunity in the manner required by law in all aspects of employment regardless of race, color, religion, creed, national origin, age, sex, sexual orientation, gender identity or expression, marital status, military status, disability, predisposing genetic characteristics, domestic violence victim status or any other status protected by local, state or federal law.